gallactuz/AIMD-HF/README.md

-AIMD-HF
-Educational Ab Initio Molecular Dynamics with Restricted Hartree–Fock / STO-3G
+AIMD-HF: A Minimal, Transparent, and Interactive Educational Implementation of Hartree–Fock Ab Initio Molecular Dynamics

+Authors:
-Anderson Aparecido do Espirito Santo¹
+Anderson Aparecido do Espirito Santo
-Marcos Henrique de Paula Dias da Silva²
+Marcos Henrique de Paula Dias da Silva (IFRJ)

-¹ Independent Researcher, Araraquara – SP, Brazil
-² Instituto Federal do Rio de Janeiro (IFRJ), Brazil

 Abstract

 This repository contains a fully self-contained, educational implementation of real-time Ab Initio Molecular Dynamics (AIMD) using the Restricted Hartree–Fock (RHF) method with the minimal STO-3G basis set.

+The simulator supports multiple atomic systems, including hydrogen clusters (Hₙ), helium atoms (Heₙ), and protonated helium hydride systems (HeH⁺), enabling the exploration of both neutral and charged quantum systems.

 The code strongly prioritizes conceptual clarity and pedagogical value over computational performance.
 Every fundamental step of quantum chemistry and molecular simulation is implemented explicitly and clearly commented in a single C++ file.